18alantom/zettel.vim/README.md

-# 🖇 zettel.vim
+# zettel.vim 🔗

-A plugin to help you maintain your [Zettelkasten](https://zettelkasten.de/introduction/) or [Antinet](https://daily.scottscheper.com/num/247/) or some other esoteric note-taking-knowledge-building system you may have.
+A plugin to hyperlink files, facilitating  your [Zettelkasten](https://zettelkasten.de/introduction/) or [Antinet](https://daily.scottscheper.com/num/247/) or some other esoteric note-taking-knowledge-building system you may have.